IrosTheBeggar/mstream-flutter/README.md

 * Implement the audio_service library
 * remember scroll position on back button press
 * Ability to delete local songs
-* Show memory left on device
 * Allow user to store files on SD card as well
+* Show memory left on device (Is it even possible: https://stackoverflow.com/questions/54715678/how-to-get-a-devices-free-used-storage-space)

 ### Low Priority
 * Save/delete/update playlists
 * Auto DJ
 * Search Feature
 * Re-arrange queue / Re-arrange servers
-* Redo UI to add a new server

 ### Extra Low Priority
 * Clicking on the cloud button before adding a server throws an exception (only happens on emulators)
-* Add server with QR code (QR code scanners for flutter need some improvement first)
 * Display Album Art for albums (Image resizing for network images currently sucks)
 * Update all metadata instances after a star rating
 * Test that error handling works correctly (waiting on: https://github.com/luanpotter/audioplayers/issues/106)
 * Download animation doesn't work if you leave and go back in browser
+* Redo UI to add a new server